Daryl Sattler

-Daryl Sattler (born September 5, 1980, in Miami, Florida) is an American retired soccer player who is currently a goalkeeping coach with the North Florida Ospreys men's soccer team.
+Daryl Sattler (born September 5, 1980) is an American retired soccer player who is currently a goalkeeping coach with the North Florida Ospreys men's soccer team.

 Career

 College

 Sattler played college soccer at Western Kentucky University where he started in the net all four years.
 He currently holds the WKU school record for career shutouts with 19.5, served as team captain and was named team MVP in 2002 and 2003, was named to the Missouri Valley Conference the MVC All-Freshman Team and to the All-Tournament Second Team in as a senior in 2003.

 Professional

 Sattler turned professional in 2003 with the Nashville Metros, and was the team's first-choice goalkeeper for 2003, 2004 and 2006.
 He spent the 2005 season with the Memphis Express.
 He made 89 saves during the 2006 season, and was ranked second in the league for saves.
 During his stint with the Metros he was named team MVP, and was a member of the All Southern Conference team in 2003.

 Sattler moved to the Atlanta Silverbacks in the USL First Division in 2007 season, but never made a senior appearance for the team, spending his entire Silverbacks tenure as backup to first choice goalkeepers Ryan McIntosh and Felipe Quintero.

 After Atlanta announced their season-long hiatus at the end of the 2008 season, Sattler moved to the Wilmington Hammerheads in 2009, and was the Hammerheads starting keeper until suffering a season-ending groin injury on July 17, 2009.

 Sattler joined FC Tampa Bay of the North American Soccer League in 2010.
 In January 2012 he signed with expansion side San Antonio Scorpions FC in the NASL who would go on to win the Regular Season Title in their Inaugural Season with Sattler as their starting GK, winning the NASL Golden Gloves Award.
 He signed with expansion side Minnesota United FC in 2013, but was injured early in the season.
 In 2014, he re-signed with San Antonio and became NASL Champions.